yashvardhanraizada/UTMS/README.md

 Steps to run the above repository on Localhost :

-1. Create a Virtual Environment (venv) supporting Python 3.5.2 or above.
+1.Create a Virtual Environment (venv) supporting Python 3.5.2 or above.

      admin:~ $ python3 -m venv venv